mjahanshahi/mls-new/content/expertise/kinetics-of-metallurgical-reactions.md

 ## All Publications

+- S. Jahanshahi, S. Wright; Kinetics of Reduction of CaO-FeOx-MgO-PbO-SiO2 Slags by CO-CO2 Gas Mixtures, Metallurgical and Materials Transactions B 48 (4), 2057-2066, 2017.

 - Sun, S. Y., and Jahanshahi, S. (2000).
 Redox equilibria and kinetics of gas-slag reactions.
 Metallurgical and Materials Transactions B - Process Metallurgy and Materials Processing Science, 31 (5): 937-943.

 - Sayadyaghoubi, Y., Wright, S., Sun, S. Y., and Jahanshahi, S. (1993).
 Aspects of rate processes in smelting.
 Chemical Engineering in Australia, 18 (3): 15-18.

-- Jahanshahi, S. and Jeffes.
-J. H. E. (1983)"The Vaporisation of Iron-phosphorus Alloys in Gases of Various Oxygen Potentials" Ironmaking and Steelmaking, , Vol. 10, pp. 155-160.
+- Jahanshahi, S. and Jeffes, J. H. E. (1983)"The Vaporisation of Iron-phosphorus Alloys in Gases of Various Oxygen Potentials" Ironmaking and Steelmaking, , Vol. 10, pp. 155-160.

 - Sun, S. Y., and Jahanshahi, S. (2000).
 Redox equilibria and kinetics of gas-slag reactions.
 Belton Memorial Symposium proceedings, 123-133.